-There are significant risks that may have a detrimental affect on you if a Property/ Financial adjustment is not documented in writing as early as possible after separation.
+As family law accredited specialists our goal is to avoid the significant risks that may have a detrimental affect on you, if a property/financial adjustment is not documented in writing as early as possible after separation.

 A likely scenario is:

-Any one of these things, could have you facing a situation where your partner decides later to change your “informal” verbal property settlement agreement.
+Any one of these things, could have you facing a situation where your partner decides later to change your “informal” verbal, non-legal property settlement agreement.